d12frosted/elpa-mirror/gnu/consult-readme.txt

   │ (add-to-list 'consult-preview-allowed-hooks 'global-hl-todo-mode-check-buffers) └────

-  Files larger than `consult-preview-raw-size' are previewed literally without syntax highlighting and without changing the major mode.
+  Files larger than `consult-preview-partial-size' are previewed partially.
 Delaying the preview is also useful for `consult-theme', since the theme preview is slow.
 The delay results in a smoother UI experience.

   ┌────